Denito37/UserArts/README.md

 - CSS

 **Features**
+ - Tips on how to use each template page

 **Purpose**
 - In my eyes presentation is an essential part of art(photography, drawing, etc) as how the person sees a piece of art can greatly influence how they feel while looking at it.